What Does It Cost to Run a Garage Door Opener in Texas?

 -$0.03

-At the statewide average residential rate, running a garage door opener in Texas costs less per month by $0.03 than the same usage pattern priced at the current U.S. average electricity rate.
+At the state average rate, a garage door opener in Texas costs $0.03 less a month than it would at the U.S. average rate.

 How much electricity does a garage door opener use?

 Garage door openers draw moderate power for very short durations per cycle.
 Standby power draw is typically 4–7 watts continuously, which adds a small baseline load.
-In Texas, that energy is priced using the statewide residential average of 15.83 ¢/kWh, with a national benchmark of 17.57 ¢/kWh for comparison.
+Texas prices that energy at 16.44 ¢/kWh, against a 18.44 ¢/kWh national average.

 Garage Door Opener operating cost estimate in Texas